Braves vs. Guardians Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded at least one hit in 14 games in a row.
-During his last 10 outings he is batting .421 with three doubles, six home runs, five walks and eight RBI.
+- Acuna hopes to build on a 15-game hitting streak in this matchup.
+In his last 10 outings he is hitting .405 with three doubles, five home runs, six walks and seven RBI.

 Acuna Recent Games